What’s happening in my country

 Key CAP contact(s) :

-Support by the Common Agricultural Policy (CAP) for smart villages
+Support for Smart Villages under the Common Agricultural Policy (CAP)

 - The preparation of the CAP Strategic Plan in Latvia is ongoing.
 The meetings of thematic groups, conferences and discussions in regions started from March 2019 to set out future priorities and confirm actions.
 Thematic working groups are taking place in the following areas: cooperation; organic farming; generation renewal; rural areas; investments; forestry; food quality and animal welfare; direct payments; eco-schemes and agri-environment.